-Today we are going to conduct a practical session on how Gedmatch Oracle calculators work.
+Today we are going to conduct a hands-on session on how Gedmatch Oracle calculators work.

-As you have seen, after entering your kit number and receiving the results in % format and a pie chart, you have a button called Oracle and Oracle 4 where you get an approximation of populations in combinations of 1, 2, 3 and 4 populations.
+In Gedmatch you can find may calculators that return an Oracle of populations.
+As you have seen in the previous example, after entering your kit number and receiving the results in % format and a pie chart, you have a button called Oracle and Oracle 4 where you get an approximation of populations in combinations of 1, 2, 3 and 4 populations.

 Oracle 1 Population of Eurogenes K15

-Without going into deep math details, we will explain the calculation of an Oracle population.
+Without going into deep math details, I am going to explain how works the calculation of the oracle one population.

-In the capture you see that there are a series of populations with a percentage distribution of pesos per component K.
+In this screenshot, you see that there are a series of populations with a percentage distribution of weights per component K.

-This formula calculates (used by Gedmatch) a distance by summing the difference between the percentage that it gave us in each of the 15 components and those of the reference population and then making the square of said difference, finally making the square root of the sum.
+This formula calculates (used by Gedmatch) a distance by the sum of the difference between the percentage that it gave us in each of the 15 components and those of the reference population and then carrying out the square of the previous subtraction and finally carrying out the square root of the sum of the differences.

 We can alternatively use the distance Manhattan would apply this formula (this is not used by Gedmatch).
 That tries to extract the sum of the absolute values of the difference between each component.

-The result for each comparison between our result and the population of the Spreadsheet will give us a distance, being closer to 0 closer / greater similarity, and when further away from 0 smaller similarity.
+The result for each comparison between our result and the population of the Spreadsheet will give us a distance, being closer to 0 closer = greater similarity.

 If we apply it to the entire spreadsheet of the K15 we get 206 distances.
-If we order it from least to greatest, we already have our Oracle 1.
-Easy, right?
+If we sort it ascending, we get the Oracle 1 results as Gedmatch returns.
+Pretty simple.

 As you can see, basic mathematics can give us relatively interesting details of our DNA inheritance.